deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 Enqueue process is triggered from audit-result processors: they enqueue image-scan request for each found image-tag, which was not scanned more than configured container-image scan-result cache retention time.
 At the moment, only `polaris` audit-data processor supports it.

-## Reporting

-*Joseki* supports two reporting types:

-- One-time report - triggered only once from User Interface;
-- Recurring report - configured from User Interface, but scheduling is done periodically and triggered from `Backend` side.

-Any generated report has associated metadata in **Database**: creation time, identifier, path in blob-storage, name, etc.

-Report file is stored in a dedicated Blob Storage without publicly accessible link.
-Every time when user wants to download the file, `Backend` does it for him, or generates **temporary download-only link**.

-Report scheduling configuration is stored in the `Backend` Database: type of report to generate, frequency, communication-channel information, last-processed date-time.

-### Report Scheduler

-Report Scheduler is `ASP.NET Core` [Hosted Service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services?view=aspnetcore-3.1&tabs=visual-studio) object, which

-- wakes up every hour;
-- gets scheduling configuration from the Database;
-- invokes report generator for each record, that satisfies the criteria: `LastProcessed < DateTime.UtcNow.AddHours(-ReportFrequency)`;
-- set `LastProcessed` to `DateTime.UtcNow`

-*Note:* Partial failures and horizontal-scaling are out of scope at the moment.
-Therefore:

-- if the process fails after report is sent, but before `LastProcessed` is updated - user might receive multiple copies of the same report;
-- it is not expected to run  multiple instances of `Backend` application.

-## Issue tracking

-*Joseki* does not track issues itself, but helps to create a follow-up items in external systems: Jira, Azure Dev Ops, Slack, MS Teams, email, webhooks. *Joseki* only invokes communication-channel specific endpoint and pass right parameters to it.

-## Supported communication channels

-*Joseki* supports sending reports to:

-- email
-- HTTP webhook
-- Jira
-- Azure Dev Ops
-- Slack
-- MS Teams

-**Communication channel specific details have to be defined**.